 - Focus on spending quality time together, having a bit of fun (bathtime) and bonding before bedtime.

 - Bath for 5 to 10 minutes.
 Let them splash, sing songs and have some fun.
-But aim to keep this to a set time as this will prevent your small becoming over-stimulated or tired.
-And please don’t feel you need to bath EVERY single night.
+But aim to keep this to a set time as this will prevent your small chile from becoming over-stimulated or tired.
+Also please don’t feel you need to bath EVERY single night.
 It won’t impact on the night.

-- Nappy/pjs/sleep sack or swaddle if using one.
+- Nappy/pajamas/sleep sack or swaddle if using one.

 - Straight into their sleep space (where they’re going to be falling asleep such as their nursery).
 The aim is for this sleep space to feel familiar, helping them stitch their sleep cycles together at night.